The Norman Conquest: From Chronicles to Archaeology

 Artifacts of Conquest: Weapons, Equipment, and Daily Life

 Personal items tell equally important stories.
 Lead seals used for closing documents, copper-alloy buckles, and even a fragment of a wooden comb carved from antler have been recovered from camp sites.
+A gaming piece made from a recycled Roman coin, found at a camp near Lewes, hints at how soldiers passed idle hours.
 Coins are especially valuable: the “PAXS” type of William I, minted shortly after the conquest, appears in many camp contexts and helps date the phases of military occupation.
 Horse equipment—spurs, bits, and cheekpieces—confirms that cavalry was central to Norman tactics, and wear patterns on these objects indicate the animals were often pushed to exhaustion.
 To view a selection of Norman war gear in museum collections, the British Museum’s medieval galleries host several pieces excavated from battlefield and camp contexts.
+Additionally, the Bayeux Museum offers a complementary view of Norman armament as depicted in the famous tapestry, though its archaeological accuracy is a matter of ongoing scholarly debate.

 The Architecture of Power: Fortifications and Camp Design